mansiparashar/mansiparashar/README.md

 ![Home](https://github.com/mansiparashar/mansiparashar/blob/master/mansi.png)

 <div align="center"><h3>Hi 👋 Mansi here:ok_woman:</div>
-<div align="center">I'm a 3rd year student of Computer Science and Engineering and an <b>Incoming SDE Intern at Royal Bank of Scotland</b>.
+<div align="center">I'm a 3rd year student of Computer Science and Engineering and an <b>Incoming SDE at Royal Bank of Scotland</b>.
 Fascinated by the applications of AI, I am currently pursuing research work in the field of Computer Vision and acting as a Teaching Assistant for DBMS.
 In my free time, you will find me curled up with a book.
 Hit me up for collaborations,competitions and content writing(copywriting).
   <br><br>
   Check out my portfolio :  <a href="https://mansiparashar.github.io/">mansiparashar.github.io</a>
 </div>